Eosinophils, Urine (Sendout)

 Clinical Information: Eosinophils are white blood cells that normally do not appear in urine.
 The presence of eosinophils in the urine is seen in acute interstitial nephritis, which is caused by an allergic reaction, typically to drugs.

-Note: Samples must be processed within 2 hours of collection.
+Collection Note: Short stability sample.
+Samples must be processed within 2 hours of collection.
 Recommend collection at UW-MT, UW-NW, or HMC sites only.

 Synonyms